jsanon01/cryptocurrency/log.md

 What altcoins should you buy?

-1. those that are quoted (present) in many major exchanges (1 exchange not ok)
+1. Those that are always present (quoted) in many major exchanges (1 exchange not ok)

 2. Altcoins with valid projects (with technical and viable  solutions)